splunk/observability-workshop/docs/dashboards/index.md

 # Working with Dashboards, Charts and Metrics

-* Introduction to the SignalFx Dashboards and charts
+* Introduction to the Dashboards and charts
 * Editing and creating charts
 * Filtering and analytical functions
 * Using formulas